acepor/acepor.github.io/_posts/2015-12-17-General-Pipelines.md

 {% highlight bash %}

-java -mx300m -cp "./*" edu.stanford.nlp.tagger.maxent.MaxentTagger -model models/chinese-distsim.tagger -textFile INPUT_FILE
+java -mx3000m -cp "./*" edu.stanford.nlp.tagger.maxent.MaxentTagger -model models/chinese-distsim.tagger -textFile INPUT_FILE

 {% endhighlight %}

 `-mx3000m` is used to set the max memory size, which can be set to meet your needs. `edu.stanford.nlp.tagger.maxent.MaxentTagger` is used to set the choice of the tagger, and here we use a Max Entropy tagger. `-model models/chinese-distsim.tagger` is used to set the language model.
+The INPUT_FILE should be a segmented data file.

 ### 3. Generating word-embedding by GLOVE